Couples therapy & postnatal therapy for new parents struggling with anxiety, depression & overwhelm

-Do memories of your difficult birth keeping popping into your mind?
+Horrible images of the difficult birth keep popping into your mind.

 While social media and well-meaning friends and family might tell you that this is supposed to be the 'best time of your life',